View More Articles

 What to Do on Valentine’s Day in Glendale, CA

-If Los Angeles feels like too much, Glendale is its quieter, more intimate cousin and that’s exactly the appeal.
+If Los Angeles feels like too much, Glendale is famous for its quieter, more intimate cousin and that’s exactly the appeal.
 Valentine’s Day here feels calmer, warmer, and far less rushed.

 Many couples give their preference to elegant parties and romantic dinners and annual Valentine’s Day concerts at venues like the Hilton Glendale, where celebrations feel refined rather than overcrowded.